Diffusive and hydrodynamic magnetotransport around a density perturbation in a two-dimensional electron gas: Hydrodynamic transport

 \subsection{Model}

 We now turn to the regime where frequent electron–electron collisions endow the electron fluid with shear viscosity~\cite{Chapman1999, Steinberg1958, Kaufman1960, Alekseev2016}

 where $v_F$ is the Fermi velocity and $\tau_\mathrm{ee}$ is the average time between collisions.
-(For the specific case of graphene, see Refs.~\onlinecite{Principi2016, Narozhny2017, Lucas2018, Sun2018, Kiselev2019}.)
+(For the specific case of graphene, see Refs.~\onlinecite{Principi2016, Narozhny2017, Lucas2018, Sun2018, Kiselev2019}; for a broader theoretical approach to relativistic magneto-hydrodynamics, see also Refs.~\cite{Amoretti2020} and \cite{Amoretti2022}.)
 We focus on the range of magnetic fields such that $1 / \tau_\mathrm{mr} \ll \omega_c \ll 1 / \tau_\mathrm{ee}$ where $\nu$ is $B$-independent.
 The corresponding hierarchy of the key length scales is

 where $l_{\rm ee} = v_F \tau_\mathrm{ee}$ is the electron–electron mean free path, $R_c = v_F / \omega_c$ is the cyclotron radius, and $l_{\rm mr} = v_F \tau_\mathrm{mr}$ is the momentum-relaxation length.